qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 CLIP is a neural network that can embed both images and text into the same vector space.
 This means that if you were to search for an image, you could do so by providing a text query, and vice versa.
 Now, let's say you want to look for this:

 < image of weird dragon with human heads >

+You just have two rules:

+- Can't use the name
+- Cannot do reverse image search.

 A first strategy would be describing it with text, and then looking for similar images.